aciccarello/ciccarello.me/_posts/blog/2024-10-31-build-multilingual-web.md

 When we [visited Mexico with friends this summer](/travel/2024/mexico/), I intentionally chose to use Spanish where I could even though my friends spoke better English than I could Spanish.
 I complete lessons with [Duolingo daily](https://www.duolingo.com/profile/a3chic9).
 However, each of those types of learning was focused on specific use cases.
-So while I'm comfortable ordering in Spanish at a restaurant.
-Speaking Spanish with my neighbors is still intimidating as I fumble over words for things around the house or our upcoming plans.
+So while I'm comfortable ordering in Spanish at a restaurant, speaking Spanish with my neighbors is still intimidating as I fumble over words for things around the house or our upcoming plans.
 I'm less comfortable using technical jargon in Spanish which is unfortunate for someone who works on computers for their day job.

 But the act of translating is great practice.